okx/okexchain-docs/api/okc-api/grpc-api.md

  - Object containing:

-    from: DATA, 20 Bytes - The address the transaction is send from.
+    `from`: DATA, 20 Bytes - The address the transaction is send from.

-    to: DATA, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+    `to`: DATA, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.

-    gas: QUANTITY - (optional, default: 90000) Integer of the gas provided for the transaction execution.
+    `gas`: QUANTITY - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.

-    gasPrice: QUANTITY - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas
+    `gasPrice`: QUANTITY - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas

-    value: QUANTITY - value sent with this transaction
+    `value`: QUANTITY - value sent with this transaction

-    data: DATA - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
+    `data`: DATA - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
 For details see Ethereum Contract ABI

-    nonce: QUANTITY - (optional) Integer of a nonce.
+    `nonce`: QUANTITY - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ```json